Steampunk Books – Reading Recommendations and Your Guide to the Genre

 This book is sci-fi tested, steam lover approved.
 As a plus, you get to tell people you’re currently reading some H.G.
 Wells at your next cocktail party.

 Are you ready to kick it old school, as in 1869 school?
 That was the date this classic was first published and it’s been a favorite among the super science fiction loving crowd ever since.

 Jules Verne is hailed as a visionary for predicting futuristic technologies, such as a suit that would allow you to dive undersea, an electric motor, and major warships.

 The book is articulate, science heavy, and written in true Victorian fashion.

 Whew!
 What a post.
 Did you find your next Kindle read?
-Don't forget, most of these books especially the classics are available as an audio book.
-Go ahead - indulge yourself in the world of googles, dark/ dreary London, and the future-past for your next read.
+Don't forget, most of these books, especially the classics, are available as an audio book so go ahead.
+Indulge yourself in the world of googles.
+Time travel through dark and dreary London and lose yourself in these fantastic Steampunk stories.